Predicting fixed-sample test decisions enables anytime-valid inference: Introduction

-We show that the apparent trade-off between flexibility in stopping and statistical efficiency with error control is not fundamental.
-We introduce a general framework that renders classical fixed-sample hypothesis tests valid under arbitrary stopping while retaining their Type I error control and near-optimal power.
+In this article we provide a comprehensive analysis of stochastic curtailment which we do through a general predictive framework.
+We also show how with this predictive framework we can relax the martingale constraint in a simple way while maintaining the ability to control Type I errors.
+The predictive perspective allows us to examine more complicated anytime valid tests, such as nonparametric tests and tests when the null hypothesis is not fully specified, for example, there are nuisance parameters.
+We can also extend the framework to present anytime valid bootstrap tests: effectively, whenever a bootstrap test is feasible, we can define an anytime valid bootstrap test.

 The key idea is to view sequential testing as a prediction problem.
-At any interim stage, uncertainty about the test outcome arises solely from future, unobserved observations.
-Assuming the null hypothesis is true, we compute the probability that a fixed-sample test would reject the null hypothesis its planned endpoint.
+At any interim stage, uncertainty about the test outcome at the maximal sample size arises solely from future, unobserved observations.
+Assuming the null hypothesis is true, we compute the probability that a fixed-sample test would reject the null hypothesis at its planned endpoint.
 This forward-looking quantity represents a prediction of the final test decision and can be updated continually as new data arrive.
+This is most often best done by first predicting the test statistic at the maximal sample size conditional on the current observed data.

+By thresholding the predicted rejection probability, we obtain a simple sequential decision rule: the null hypothesis is rejected as soon as the predictive probability that the fixed-sample test would ultimately reject the null hypothesis exceeds a user set threshold.
+However, if this threshold is determined from a martingale sequence of test statistics and the martingale inequality, then the resulting test is inadmissable.
+The superior test is one in which the threshold is evaluated using Monte Carlo methods, since in this case there is no inaccuracy arising from the martingale inequality.
+Ultimately, therefore, there is no need for a martingale constraint on the test statistics and this allows for a large class of test to be adapted to anytime valid tests, even ones using bootstrap methods.

+Under the null hypothesis, we show that the predicted rejection probability evolves in a way that guarantees control of the overall Type I error under arbitrary stopping.
+Unlike existing anytime-valid approaches, the resulting tests preserve the original fixed-sample test itself rather than replacing it, and this applies broadly, including to nonparametric tests.
+Our approach applies whenever the null distribution of the fixed-sample test statistic is known or can be simulated, a condition satisfied by most classical parametric and nonparametric tests.
+Figure~\ref{fig:main1} provides a schematic overview of the procedure.

 A closely related line of work arises in Bayesian adaptive trials, where decisions are guided by the posterior probability that a treatment will be effective at the planned end of the experiment \citep{berry2010bayesian, Spieg94}.
 These approaches adopt a forward-looking perspective, updating beliefs about the final outcome as data accrue.
 However, Bayesian adaptive designs require specification of priors and typically do not provide explicit control of frequentist Type I error \citep{DeHeideGrunwald2021}, making their operating characteristics sensitive to modeling assumptions that can be difficult to justify or communicate in many scientific and regulatory settings.
 The present work shares the predictive aspect of these Bayesian approaches, but differs fundamentally in that it provides objective, prior-free, predictions of the final fixed-sample test decision with rigorous control of Type I error.